kjosib/mistake/docs/Musings.md

 This file is a temporary holding pen for ideas that don't yet have a better home.

+## REPL:

+I think I want a REPL for ad-hoc queries, similar to a SQL console.
+This suggests a simple REPL should be an ordinary method-call away, because most of the good stuff relies on whatever application-defined data access methods.
+Think of it as an interpreter with a standard prologue.
+Maybe it should use `readline` out of the box.
+Maybe a simple tkinter version should also be provided.
+And this suggests another channel of environmental interaction to present results after the fashion of an APL environment.
+So automatically there's call for a presentation of data grids.

+But the system should also be scriptable for batch-process jobs.

+At any rate, some of the console output stuff is great for debugging.

 ## Curves:

 Along a time axis, these can be integrals or derivatives.